 - Grant recipients should refer to the Colgate Arts Council event checklist, which includes helpful information and an event checklist template.

 - Grant recipients must include public acknowledgement of Colgate Arts Council sponsorship or co-sponsorship on all printed and electronic publicity and other materials as well as in announcements and introductions to the event.

 - Grant recipients are encouraged to document their event with photographic images, video or sound recordings, if appropriate.
 The CAC may, at its discretion, include such documentation in promotional materials and annual reports.

-- Grant recipients will provide a final budget report, a brief summary of the funded event, and a candid appraisal of its success within 30 days of the event.
-Please state the impact of the event (classes in attendance, general audience numbers, and value to departments and programs).
+- Grant recipients must provide a final budget report, a brief summary of the funded event, and a candid appraisal of its success within 30 days of the event.
+This final report includes a summary of the impact of the event (classes in attendance, general audience numbers, and value to departments and programs).
 This brief self-evaluation will be used in the CAC’s annual report and website archives.